Skip to content

 Monitoring & Observability

-SIE exposes monitoring at each runtime layer: gateway, config service, and worker pods.
-Inside each Kubernetes worker pod, the SIE server sidecar owns queue health while the Python sie-server adapter owns model execution.
-Use health endpoints for orchestration, Prometheus metrics for alerting, WebSocket streams for interactive status, and sie-top for terminal inspection.
+SIE exposes monitoring across the control plane and worker pods.
+Inside each Kubernetes worker pod, the SIE server sidecar owns queue health; the Python sie-server adapter owns model execution.
+Use health endpoints for orchestration.
+Application metrics leave each process once over OTLP, then the bundled OpenTelemetry Collector routes them to Prometheus and Grafana, with optional fan-out to a remote observability backend.
+WebSocket streams provide interactive status.

 SIE exposes Kubernetes-compatible health probes for liveness and readiness checks.
 In Docker, the Python sie-server process owns these endpoints.
 In Kubernetes, the gateway, config service, and both containers inside each worker pod have their own health contract.